Table of Contents

 Directly behind my hotel, the Panjim Residency (which faces the Mandovi River), is Fontainhas, Asia’s only Latin Quarter.
 The Portuguese moved here, and settled around a spring-fed tank, fountain, in the 18th and 19th centuries and many of the houses remain in good condition.
 The epicentre of Fontainhas is the beautifully restored Panjim Inn and Art Gallery.

 Even after dark, I felt completely safe wandering alone around Fontainhas.
 I ate on the balcony of the Panjim Inn, and stopped by the quirky Venite Bar.
-The area reminded me a little of both Havana and New Orleans, especially by the way light spilled into the streets from small, lively restaurants, and the by the way everything was enveloped in the warm tropical night air.
+The area reminded me a little of both Havana and New Orleans, especially in the way light spilled into the streets from small, lively restaurants, and how everything was enveloped in the warm tropical night air.

 The 15th century Church of Bom Jesus is the centre of the UNESCO World Heritage Site called Old Goa.
 Several churches and a cathedral range around a wide expanse of lawns and gardens.
 This was the power base of the Catholic Church during the Portuguese colonial era.